Doctor of Dental Medicine (D.M.D.)

 - Complete prerequisite courses.

 - Submit competitive scores on the Dental Aptitude Test (DAT).
 Scores in the area of 18 or higher will be expected for the Academic Average, Reading Comprehension, and Perceptual Ability sections.
 The DAT test must have been taken no more than 3 years prior to planned enrollment year.
-Scores from the Canadian DAT will not be accepted.
+Note: The Canadian DAT can be substituted for the U.S. DAT.
+All sections of the Canadian DAT are required.

 - Submit three letters of recommendation.
 One must be from either a pre-dental advisory committee or a science professor.
 The others, preferentially, should be from either someone with a DO/MD, DDS/DMD degree and/or someone who can testify to the integrity and ethical standards of the applicant.
 Letters written by immediate family members will not be accepted.
 All letters of evaluation must be submitted directly from the evaluators.
 The Office of Admissions will not accept letters submitted by students.